GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 In most cases, you just need to add the behavior **Multiplayer object** to the objects you want to synchronize, define who is in charge of this object, and GDevelop will take care of the rest.

+### Disabling some behaviors synchronization

+By default, all behaviors of an object are synchronized across the network.
+This is useful for two reasons:

+- It allows everyone to see the same thing happening in the game.
+- It allows good movement predictions, especially for behaviors like the platformer character or the physics behaviors.

+Some behaviors, however, might not need to be synchronized across the network.
+For instance, if you have a behavior that is very specific to the current player, like a behavior that controls the camera, you might want to disable the synchronization of this behavior.
+To do this, you can use the action **Disable behavior synchronization** on the game of the player who owns the synchronized object, then on the other players's games you can disable the behavior.
+It will result in it being disabled on the other players' games, but still active on the player's game.

+!!! note

+    A good example of this is the behavior **SmoothCamera**.
+If you have a camera that follows the player, you might want to disable the synchronization of this behavior, so that each player has their own camera following their own character.

 ### Setting ownership of objects

 The main action you will use during your game will be **Change player object ownership**.
 This action allows you to change the owner of an object, so that the proper player can be in charge of the object.